Madgeniusblink/Madgeniusblink/README.md

 ### Hi there 👋, Welcome to MadGeniusBlink!

-- 🔭 I’m currently working on upwork as a freelancer and on some blockchain side projects!
+- 🔭 I’m currently working @Fewfar!
-- 🌱 I’m currently learning Golang:)
+- 🌱 I’m currently learning Rust & Near Protocol:)
 - 📫 How to reach me: madgeniusblink.com

 Will update my profile soon! if you are looking for a full stack blockchain dev! just reach out to me!